ablab/spades/README.md

 plasmidSPAdes outputs only DNA sequences from putative plasmids.
 Output file names and formats remain the same as in SPAdes (see [previous](#sec3.5) section), with the following difference.
 For all contig names in `contigs.fasta`, `scaffolds.fasta` and `assembly_graph.fastg` we append suffix `_component_X`, where `X` is the id of the putative plasmid, which the contig belongs to.
 Note that plasmidSPAdes may not be able to separate similar plasmids and thus their contigs may appear with the same id. []()

 <a name="sec3.7"></a>
+## biosyntheticSPAdes output

+biosyntheticSPAdes outputs three files of interest:
+- gene_clusters.fasta &ndash; contains DNA sequences from putative biosynthetic gene clusters (BGC).
+Since eash sample may contain multiple BGCs and biosyntheticSPAdes can output several putative DNA sequences for eash cluster, for each contig name we append suffix `_cluster_X_candidate_Y`, where X is the id of the BGC and Y is the id of the candidate from the BGC.
+- bgc_statistics.txt &ndash; contains statistics about BGC composition in the sample.
+First, it outputs number of domain hits in the sample.
+Then, for each BGC candidate we output domain order with positions on the corresponding DNA sequence from gene_clusters.fasta.
+- domain_graph.dot &ndash; contains domain graph structure, that can be used to assess complexity of the sample and structure of BGCs.
+For more information about domain graph construction, please refer to the paper.

+<a name="sec3.8"></a>
 ## Assembly evaluation

 [QUAST](http://cab.spbu.ru/software/quast/) may be used to generate summary statistics (N50, maximum contig length, GC %, \# genes found in a reference list or with built-in gene finding tools, etc.) for a single assembly.
 It may also be used to compare statistics for multiple assemblies of the same data set (e.g., SPAdes run with different parameters, or several different assemblers).